Naturalization Legal Services in the Classroom

 Baltimore City Community College (BCCC) and the International Rescue Committee (IRC) of Baltimore Provide Mini-Workshops on Legal Services

 BCCC established its Citizenship Program in 1998, and has provided Citizenship Preparation Classes ever since.
 However, the program lacked the ability to assist legal permanent residents in completing their applications for naturalization.
-Through the USCIS Citizenship and Assimilation Grant in 2012, BCCC began partnering with a sub-awardee, IRC of Baltimore, to broaden the scope of their services to the community.
+Through the USCIS Citizenship and Integration Grant in 2012, BCCC began partnering with a sub-awardee, IRC of Baltimore, to broaden the scope of their services to the community.
 Since 2015, IRC has provided application “mini- workshops,” both within the classroom and at other convenient locations outside of class.
 The mini-workshops not only improve the quality of citizenship instruction, but promote both organizations’ services as well.

 During the mini-workshops, IRC staff explain the application process, screen students for naturalization eligibility, and help students fill out applications if they are ready to do so.
 The sessions begin with an introduction to the entire class, and a question and answer session that benefits all students (even those not ready to fill out an application).
 Then, the IRC staff members pass around a sign-up sheet to find out which students are interested in receiving assistance with their applications or if any would like to speak with a representative one-on-one.